 In the new destination of Cerro Brujo in San Cristobal, meanwhile, you’ll see an impressive tuff cone—a stunning natural sculpture, which symbolizes the geological variety of the archipelago.
 The location is a favored resting place for marine birds including Blue-footed Boobies and Brown Pelicans.
 One of the most spectacular white-sanded beaches in the Galapagos is nearby.

-Choose Your Cruise: Of Silversea’s new Galapagos cruises for 2021, the Baltra-to-San Cristobal itinerary is perhaps best-suited for ornithology enthusiasts, although both offer exceptional bird spotting opportunities.
-Silver Origin will depart Baltra every other voyage on this seven-day itinerary, meaning you can essentially choose your own departure date for this itinerary.
-View a sample Baltra-to-San Cristobal itinerary.
+Choose Your Cruise: Of Silversea’s Galapagos cruises. the North-Central itinerary is perhaps best-suited for ornithology enthusiasts, although both offer exceptional bird spotting opportunities.
+Silver Origin will depart San Cristobal to embark upon this seven-day itinerary every other week, meaning you can essentially choose your own departure date.
+View a sample North-Central itinerary.

-San Cristobal to Baltra: An immersive discovery of the Galapagos’ most iconic Experiences.
+Western Itinerary – San Cristobal to San Cristobal: An immersive discovery of the Galapagos’ most iconic Experiences.